 Birch reduction mechanism begins with the formation of the radical anion by the addition of solvated electrons to the aromatic ring.
 The alcohol now supplies a proton to the radical anion and also to the next to last carbanion.
 With the alcohol present, cyclohexadiene and an alkoxide ion are formed as products.

 The Birch reduction is an organic redox reaction.
-Here, an organic reduction of aromatic rings in liquid ammonia with sodium, lithium or potassium and an alcohol occurs.
-An example for a Birch reduction reaction is the reduction of naphthalene which is given below.
+Here, an organic reduction of aromatic rings in liquid ammonia with sodium, lithium or potassium and alcohol occurs.
+An example of a Birch reduction reaction is the reduction of naphthalene which is given below.

 Sodium and ethanal were used in the Birch reduction when it was first reported by Arthur Birch.
 It was discovered that the yield is improved with the usage of lithium.

 Conjugated enamines can also be formed from the Birch reduction of aniline.
 Alkynes can also undergo Birch Reduction to form Alkenes as shown below.